 Since inception, we have incurred significant losses and negative cash flows from operations.
-During the six months ended June 30, 2021, we incurred a net loss of \$21.7 million and used \$18.5 million of cash in operations.
-As of June 30, 2021, we had an accumulated deficit of \$82.5 million, and we do not expect positive cash flows from operations for the foreseeable future.
+During the nine months ended September 30, 2021, we incurred a net loss of \$33.1 million and used \$26.1 million of cash in operations.
+As of September 30, 2021, we had an accumulated deficit of \$93.9 million, and we do not expect positive cash flows from operations for the foreseeable future.
 We expect to continue to incur significant and increasing losses for the foreseeable future, and our net losses may fluctuate significantly from period to period, depending on the timing of expenditures on our planned research and development activities.

 In October 2020, we consummated our initial public offering, or IPO, and issued 6,900,000 shares of common stock for net proceeds of \$93.4 million, after deducting underwriting discounts, commissions and offering expenses.
-Since inception through June 30, 2021, we have raised aggregate gross proceeds of \$224.5 million, including \$103.5 million from our IPO in October 2020, \$116.0 million from the sale of our redeemable convertible preferred stock and \$5.0 million from the issuance of debt.
-As of June 30, 2021, we had cash, cash equivalents and investments of \$139.0 million.
-We believe, based on our current operating plan, that our cash, cash equivalents and investments as of June 30, 2021 will be sufficient to fund our operations for at least the next 12 months.
+Since inception through September 30, 2021, we have raised aggregate gross proceeds of \$224.5 million, including \$103.5 million from our IPO in October 2020, \$116.0 million from the sale of our redeemable convertible preferred stock and \$5.0 million from the issuance of debt.
+As of September 30, 2021, we had cash, cash equivalents and investments of \$131.3 million.
+We believe, based on our current operating plan, that our cash, cash equivalents and investments as of September 30, 2021 will be sufficient to fund our operations for at least the next 12 months.
 We have based this projection on assumptions that may be inaccurate and as a result, we may utilize our capital resources sooner than we expect.
 We expect our expenses will increase significantly in connection with our ongoing activities, as we:

-- advance tildacerfont through our ongoing Phase 2b clinical trials in adult patients with classic CAH; - pursue regulatory approvals of tildacerfont in adult patients with classic CAH; - advance clinical development of tildacerfont in additional indications, including pediatric classic CAH and a subpopulation of females with PCOS; - build a highly specialized commercial organization to support the commercialization of tildacerfont, if approved, in the United States and Europe; - build a commercial infrastructure or opportunistically seek strategic collaborations to benefit from the resources of biopharmaceutical companies specialized in either relevant disease areas or geographies, if tildacerfont is approved for additional indications; - identify additional indications and formulations for which to investigate tildacerfont in the future and expand our pipeline of product candidates; - implement operational, financial, and management information systems;
+- advance tildacerfont through our ongoing Phase 2b clinical trials in adult patients with classic CAH; - advance clinical development of tildacerfont in additional indications, including pediatric classic CAH and a subpopulation of females with PCOS: - pursue regulatory approvals of tildacerfont in patients with classic CAH and a subpopulation of females with PCOS; - build a highly specialized commercial organization to support the commercialization of tildacerfont, if approved, in the United States and Europe: - build a commercial infrastructure or opportunistically seek strategic collaborations to benefit from the resources of biopharmaceutical companies specialized in either relevant disease areas or geographies, if tildacerfont is approved for additional indications;

-- hire additional personnel;

-- operate as a public company; and

-- obtain, maintain, expand, and protect our intellectual property portfolio.
+- identify additional indications and formulations for which to investigate tildacerfont in the future and expand our pipeline of product candidates; - implement operational, financial, and management information systems; - hire additional personnel; - operate as a public company; and - obtain, maintain, expand, and protect our intellectual property portfolio.

 Our business has been and could continue to be adversely affected by the evolving COVID-19 pandemic.
 For example, the COVID-19 pandemic has resulted in and could result in delays to our clinical trials for numerous reasons including additional delays or difficulties in enrolling patients, diversion of healthcare resources away from the conduct of clinical trials, interruption or delays in the operations of the FDA or other regulatory authorities, and delays in clinical sites receiving the supplies and materials to conduct our clinical trials.
+Further, we are aware of delays in site activations for our CAHmelia-203 and -204 trials due to COVID-19 related closures and delays.
 At this time, the extent to which the COVID-19 pandemic impacts our business will depend on future developments, which are highly uncertain and cannot be predicted.